piranha/solovyov.net/src/blog/2021/streaming.md

 2. Light
 3. Video

 And... did you know that camera's mic is the worst mic ever?
 By a weird coincidence — I tried to make a video with Fuji X-T1 a few times — I already knew that.
-They pick up weird frequency profiles (to a point where I can't listen to my own voice from those mics), and they are **noisy** as hell.
+They pick up weird frequency profiles (to a point where I can't listen to my own voice from those mics), and they are *noisy as hell*.
 My MacBook's mic array is vastly superior to a camera mic!
 As you can guess to make all that feel more real I need an external microphone.

 I knew next to nothing about mics, and I didn't just want to buy a Blue Yeti because it's a layman choice.
 Plus I had an audio interface with XLR input and a 48V phantom power[^1].
-So I went to read and view some videos on mics and after some point stumbled upon [Neat Worker Bee](https://www.neatmic.com/bee/worker-bee-microphone/).
+So I went to read and watch some videos on mics and after some point stumbled upon [Neat Worker Bee](https://www.neatmic.com/bee/worker-bee-microphone/).

 [^1]: "next to nothing" is on the ternary scale, of course; phantom power is a current sent along XLR cable from a pre-amplifier to a condenser mic to drive it — it's like PoE!